RobertBetschinger/Dozentenapp/README.md

 * ???

 # Disclaimer
 This app is published with the aim of being used for educational purposes and to help improve the form of teaching.
-Some features are still in development and we not responsible for the misuse of this project.
+Some features are still in development and we are not responsible for the misuse of this project.